PlatformAwareProgramming/CloudClusters.jl/README.md

 @terminate my_first_cluster
 ```

-After terminating, the cloud resources associated with the cluster are freed.
+After terminating, the cloud resources associated with the cluster are released.

 ## How to reconnect to a non-terminated cluster